AngelicaGuimaraes/P1_magnolia_tree/README.md

 This website was created for a fictitious Yoga Studio located in Vienna, Autria.
 Magnolia Tree is a place, built to satisfy the needs and requests of women who are in their 30/40s, dealing with a busy schedule, looking for a moment on their days to work on their bodies and minds.

-The site contains the home page with three  sections, a classes page in which is possible to see all the type of classes they offer and also their schedules and, finally, a contact page in which is possible to see all the available ways to get in touch with the studio and send them a request via their contact form, which redirects the client to a thank you page.
+The site contains the home page with three  sections, a classes page in which is possible to see all the type of classes they offer and also their schedules, a contact page in which is possible to see all the available ways to get in touch with the studio and send them a request via their contact form, and the thank you page to which the user is redirected after filling out and sending the form.

 The target audience is female adult individuals, 30/40s, living in or traveling to Vienna.